adulau/hack-lu-2019/talks/index.md

 Eva Szilagyi is managing partner and CEO of Alzette Information Security, a consulting company based in Luxembourg.
 She has more than eight years of professional experience in penetration testing, security source code review, vulnerability management, digital forensics, IT auditing, telecommunication networks, and security research.

 Eva has master's degrees in electrical engineering and in networks and telecommunication.
 She holds several IT security certifications such as GSEC, GICSP, GMON, GSSP-JAVA, GWAPT, GMOB, CCSK, eWPT, and eJPT.
 Eva speaks on a regular basis at international conferences like BruCON, Hack.lu, Nuit du Hack, Hacktivity, Black Alps, BSides Munich, BSidesBUD, Pass the SALT, Security Session and she is a member of the organizer team of BSides Luxembourg.

+## <a name="Snarf+it%21+Firmware+extraction+and+analysis+with+open+source+tools."></a>Snarf it!
+Firmware extraction and analysis with open source tools.
+by Pauline

+At the core of every IoT device is its firmware.
+Detailed security assessment of devices starts with obtaining a copy of the firmware.
+The firmware can then be statically analysed or dynamically.
+Several techniques exist for firmware extraction.
+This workshop takes participants through a low level firmware extraction process which is easy to perform and doesn’t require expensive hardware.

+### Bio: <a name="Pauline"></a>Pauline

+Being a professional analyst and linguist, hardware hacking is a way to escape and investigate low level stuff.

 ## <a name="AppSec+101%3A+Understanding+and+exploiting+buffer+overflows"></a>AppSec 101: Understanding and exploiting buffer overflows